p-adic adelic metrics and Quadratic Chabauty I: -adic adelic valuations and global -adic heights

 Let $A/K$ be an abelian variety.
 As in previous sections, we equip all line bundles $\L/A$ with a rigidification $r$ at 0, inducing compatible rigidifications at 0 on all $\L_v$. \begin{defn} Let $\L/A$ be a line bundle.
 An adelic metric on $\L$ is called {\em good} if the log function at $\p$ is good for all $\p\mid p$ and if the valuations at all $\q\nmid p$ are canonical. \end{defn}

 \begin{prop} Let $\overline{\L}$ be a line bundle on $A$ endowed with a good adelic metric.
 Then the $p$-adic height $h_{\overline{\L}}$ is a quadratic function on $A(K)$.
-It is a quadratic (respectively linear) form if $\L$ is symmetric (respectively antisymmetric). \end{prop} \begin{proof} This follows at once from the definitions. \end{proof} Recall that for all $\q\nmid p$, there is a unique good $\Q$-valuation on the line bundle $\L_\q$ with respect to a rigidification $r$.
+It is a quadratic (respectively linear) form if $\L$ is symmetric (respectively antisymmetric). \end{prop} \begin{proof} By Definition~\ref{D:arblog}\eqref{arblogc} and Proposition~\ref{P:good}\eqref{P:goodadd}, it suffices to show that $h_{\overline{\L}}$ is a quadratic (respectively linear) form for $\L$ symmetric (respectively antisymmetric).
+But this is immediate from the definition of good log functions (see~\S\ref{S:good}) and canonical valuations (see the paragraph above Proposition~\ref{P:good}) for $\L$ symmetric or antisymmetric. \end{proof} Recall that for all $\q\nmid p$, there is a unique good $\Q$-valuation on the line bundle $\L_\q$ with respect to a rigidification $r$.
 To define canonical adelic metrics, we fix a purely mixed curvature form $\alpha_p$ of the Poincar\'e bundle $\P_\p$ for all $\p\mid p$.

 \begin{defn} Let $\L/A$ be a line bundle, rigidified at~0.
 For each $\q\nmid p$, let $v_{\L,\q}$ be the canonical valuation and for each $\p\mid p$ let $\log_{\L,\p}$ be the canonical log function.
 Then we call $((\log_{\L,\p})_{\{\p \mid p\}}, (v_{\L,\q})_{\{\q \nmid p\}}))$ the {\em canonical adelic metric} on $\L$. \end{defn}